mikkokotola/webcodingforbeginners/README.md

 The course submission form and willingness to demo form include personal data (name, e-mail).
 [Privacy policy](./privacy_policy.md) is available.

-## Beta testers
-Thank you for volunteering to take part in the beta test!
-The deadline for completing the course in the beta phase is **Monday 13.4.2020**.
-If possible, we hope you can do it already before that, so we can fully utilize your feedback to improve the course before the release.

-NOTE: there were 5 embedded quizzed added to the material 14.3.
-Those are only properly embedded when using the material at the address [https://sympaoy.github.io/webcodingforbeginners/](https://sympaoy.github.io/webcodingforbeginners/), so please use the material at that address (which is different from the one originally given to beta participants).
-Otherwise the content is identical at [https://github.com/SympaOy/webcodingforbeginners](https://github.com/SympaOy/webcodingforbeginners).
-The material will very likely update somewhat during the beta, but the main structure and content will not change.

-Support from peers (other participants) and from organizers is offered on Slack (you will get the link separately).
-Slack is the main forum for questions, discussion, ideas and feedback.
-Please keep in mind that we as organizers are doing this mainly voluntarily and can offer support only within our limits.
-For the actual implementation, peer support will be the main form of support.

-We are especially interested in your feedback on:
-- The amount of time you spend on the pre-work (this will likely vary quite a bit depending on your background)
-- The amount of time you spend on setting up tools
-- The amount of time you spend on the main part (building the Population graphs app)
-- Which parts are hard to follow and need clarification or better instructions
-- Which parts work well
-- Ways to improve the small assignments (intertwined in the material)
-- What bonus assignments look interesting
-- What bonus assignments could be added

-There is a feedback questionnaire at the end, but you can also post feedback on a more daily basis on Slack.
-All feedback is highly appreciated!

 ## Prerequisites
 You will need to have Visual Studio Code installed on your computer.
 If you have not installed it, please do so now at [https://code.visualstudio.com/](https://code.visualstudio.com/){:target="_blank"}.
 Select the *Download for Windows* if you have a Windows computer.
 Or your own operating system.
 Install it with default setup.